chen-shujun23/Algotrading-Backtesting-Frontend/README.md

-# Frontend Development for Handicaps Welfare Assocation
+# Frontend Development for AlgoBeez

+This is the frontend development for AlgoBeez, an algorithmic trading backtesting application.

 ![Home page](public/UserHome.png)
 ![Admin Dashboard page](public/AdminHome.png)